-Dr. Eva Sodeik-Zecha, Head of “CrossCulture Internships” was excited to see the event taking an interactive dimension. „It’s interesting to see how these innovative concepts could bring people together to exchange their views and perspectives and fight against stereotypes.
+Dr. Eva Sodeik-Zecha, Head of “CrossCulture Programme” was excited to see the event taking an interactive dimension. „It’s interesting to see how these innovative concepts could bring people together to exchange their views and perspectives and fight against stereotypes.
 Getting into a face to face discussion guarantees an authentic narrative.“ she adds.

-The “CrossCulture program” has impacted the lives of many participants coming from countries where the situation is sometimes unstable or precarious.
+The “CrossCulture Program” has impacted the lives of many participants coming from countries where the situation is sometimes unstable or precarious.
 The program boosted active dynamics between the interns themselves and helped them integrate in the professional working environment in Germany.
 It was also an opportunity for the Germans working in the hosting organizations to get fresh ideas.